-- Government Securities Risk (Risk-Managed Income ETF only).
-The Fund may invest in Underlying Investments that invest in U.S. Treasury obligations and securities issued or guaranteed by the U.S. Treasury.
+- Government Securities Risk.
+The Fund may invest, directly or indirectly, in U.S. Treasury obligations and securities issued or guaranteed by the U.S. Treasury.
 U.S. government securities are subject to market risk, interest rate risk and credit risk.
 Securities, such as those issued or guaranteed the U.S. Treasury, that are backed by the full faith and credit of the United States are guaranteed only as to the timely payment of interest and principal when held to maturity and the market prices for such securities will fluctuate.
 Notwithstanding that these securities are backed by the full faith and credit of the United States, circumstances could arise that would prevent the payment of interest or principal.
 This would result in losses to the Fund.
-Some U.S. government-sponsored entities ("GSE") securities may not be backed by the full faith and credit of the U.S. government, such as those issued by Freddie Mac, Fannie Mae, FHLBanks, and Farmer Mac.
+Some U.S. GSE securities may not be backed by the full faith and credit of the U.S. government, such as those issued by Freddie Mac, Fannie Mae, FHLBanks, and Farmer Mac.
 These entities are, however, supported through federal subsidies, loans or other benefits.
-The Fund may also invest in Underlying Investments that invest in GSE securities that are supported by the full faith and credit of the U.S. Government, such as those issued by the Government National Mortgage Association (Ginnie Mae). - High Portfolio Turnover Risk.
+The Fund may also invest, directly or indirectly, in GSE securities that are supported by the full faith and credit of the U.S. Government, such as those issued by the full faith and credit of the U.S. Mae. - High Portfolio Turnover Risk.
 Because each Fund may "turn over" some or all of its positions as frequently as daily, the Fund may incur high levels of transaction costs from commissions or mark-ups in the bid/offer spread.
 Higher portfolio turnover may result in a Fund paying higher levels of transaction costs and generating greater tax liabilities for shareholders.
 Portfolio turnover risk may cause a Fund's performance to be less than you expect.
 While the turnover of certain derivative instruments is not deemed "portfolio turnover" for accounting purposes, the economic impact to a Fund is similar to what could occur if the Fund experienced high portfolio turnover (e.g., in excess of 100% per year). - High Yield and Unrated Securities Risk (Risk-Managed Income ETF only).
 Although high yield securities generally pay higher rates of interest than investment grade bonds, high yield securities are speculative, high risk investments that may cause income and principal losses for the Fund or its Underlying Investments and, consequently, negatively affect the value of the Fund.
 High yield securities may be issued by companies that are restructuring, are smaller and less creditworthy, or are more highly indebted than other companies.
 This means that they may have more difficulty making scheduled payments of principal and interest.
 Changes in the value of high yield securities are influenced more by changes in the financial and business position of the issuing company than by changes in interest rates when compared to investment grade securities.
 Successful investment in high yield securities and unrated securities of similar quality involves greater investment risk and is highly dependent on the applicable investment adviser's credit analysis.
 The Fund's exposure to high yield securities may subject it to a substantial degree of credit risk.